Advertising Week: Why PepsiCo Needed Sonic Branding

 Doritos’ new sonic identity system captures the entire consumer journey from the crinkle of a bag of chips to the crunch of snacking on them.
 Their new sound is scalable, captures the brand’s unique personality, and is already making a measurable impact with consumers.

-3. The ability to measure audio impact is helping brands boost KPIs and create enduring emotional relationships with consumers.
+3. The ability to measure the impact of sonic branding is helping marketers boost KPIs and create enduring emotional relationships with consumers.

 Research shows that there is an 86% correlation between our subconscious emotional response to sound and our conscious desire to return to that experience.
 The new ability to measure for brand memorability and customer loyalty is a convincing argument for marketers to invest in sound.